mialkin/mongo/readme.md

 # Mongo

-This application is a showcase of MongoDB usage in .NET.
+This application is a showcase of [↑ MongoDB C# driver](https://github.com/mongodb/mongo-csharp-driver).

 ## Prerequisites